SWITCHOVER FOR UK RADIO

 Who would need assistance with switchover?

 In the case of digital switchover of television, there was a Help Scheme funded by an addition to the BBC licence fee.
-There will need to be a similar Help Scheme in relation to digital switchover of radio.
+There will need to be some sort of Help Scheme in relation to digital switchover of radio.
+In July 2013, the Consumer Expert Group submitted to DCMS proposals for such a Help Scheme for radio.

 Unlike switchover for television, when the analogue signal was switched off, in the case of radio we are talking about a switchover rather than a switch-off because there will still remain analogue radio broadcasting on FM.
 Indeed it is Government’s intention that a post-switchover radio market would include a strong tier of small-scale local radio on FM.
 This tier of radio would be a mix of community and commercial radio and would have a specific focus on the delivery of locally produced content.